noes14155/Telegrambot-with-GPT/README.md

 - `BOT_TOKEN`
 Get this by messaging @botfather Refer to [📖 Telegram Bot Tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)

+- `CHIMERAGPT_KEY`
+Get this by messaging run the /key get command in any text channel in [Chimera GPT discord](https://discord.gg/chimeragpt)

 - `HG_TOKEN`
 Optional(Required for image captioning).
 Sign up on hugging face and get the token from  [🔗 Hugging Face](https://huggingface.co/settings/tokens).